surveyjs/survey-library/docs/get-started-react.md

 ## Create a Model

 A model describes the layout and contents of your survey.
-The simplest survey model contains one or several questions without layout modifications.
+The simplest form model contains one or several questions without layout modifications.

 Models are specified by model schemas (JSON objects).
 For example, the following model schema declares two [textual questions](https://surveyjs.io/Documentation/Library?id=questiontextmodel), each with a [title](https://surveyjs.io/Documentation/Library?id=questiontextmodel#title) and a [name](https://surveyjs.io/Documentation/Library?id=questiontextmodel#name).
 Titles are displayed on screen.
 Names are used to identify the questions in code.